 VA and CFPB continue to inform Veterans that they might receive misleading solicitations from unscrupulous lenders.
 Both agencies are also continuing to assist Veterans in understanding the costs and benefits of refinancing their existing loans.
-VA encourages Veterans to contact VA with any concerns or questions about advertising materials they may receive.
+VA encourages Veterans, lenders and industry stakeholders to contact VA about questionable advertising materials that they may read or receive.

 Veterans who have questions about refinancing or other home loan issues may contact VA through email or telephone to speak directly with a VA representative.
 VA representatives are readily available to provide information to lenders and Veterans.
 The availability of VA Loan Specialists to assist Veterans and lenders reflects VA's commitment to provide the highest level of customer service.
 Congress enacted section 309 of the Act, in part, to assist Veterans in securing refinance loans that are in their best financial interest.
-VA appreciates the opportunity to implement Congress's objective, thereby improving the financial outlook for Veterans.
+VA appreciates the opportunity to implement Congress's objective, thereby improving the financial wellbeing for Veterans.